Today's Best Amazon Fire 7 Tablet Prime Day Deal

 Editors' Recommendations

+- AirPods Max just got a massive price cut for Prime Day — save $100

+- Not a fan of Fire TV?
+Google Chromecast is 20% off for Prime Day

-- Latest Echo Dot is down to its lowest-ever price before Prime Day
+- Don’t fall for this bad Echo Dot deal during Prime Day

+- Save $420 on this touchscreen Samsung Chromebook with S Pen at Amazon today

+- This is the best Prime Day smart home deal under $10